sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 --- abstract

-This document defines a concise representation of ISO 19770-2:2015 Software Identifiers (SWID tags) that is interoperable with the XML schema definition of ISO 19770-2:2015.
+This document defines a concise representation of ISO 19770-2:2015 Software Identifiers (SWID tags) that is interoperable with the XML schema definition of ISO 19770-2:2015 and augmented for application in Constrained-Node Networks.

 --- middle